 Teaching in the first two years occurs at Cleveland Clinic, in the Health Education Campus.
 In this location, students are close to the research labs, clinical space and offices of many of the faculty, as most of the College's teaching faculty are Cleveland Clinic staff physicians and researchers.

-The Cleveland Clinic campus offers numerous dining options, including a cafeteria in the Health Education Campus, where CCLCM is located.
-Subway, Au Bon Pain, and Starbucks have locations on Cleveland Clinic's main campus, as well.
+The Cleveland Clinic campus offers numerous dining options, including a cafeteria and coffee bar in the Health Education Campus, where CCLCM is located.
+Subway, Panera, and Starbucks have locations on Cleveland Clinic's main campus, as well.

 A variety of restaurants are also located in the neighborhoods surrounding CWRU and Cleveland Clinic.